 Alongside Eve Otmar, the site’s historic gardener, and Robert Watson, a historic interpreter, Twitty has cultivated a garden that pays homage to the farming practices of enslaved African Americans throughout the 1600s and 1700s.
-And this year—amidst the precarity of a continued global pandemic—the garden has bloomed.
+The garden has bloomed.

 When Otmar first came up with the idea to dedicate a plot of land to honor formerly enslaved communities, contacting Michael Twitty was an obvious next step. “[All] food has a story,” Otmar explains, “And food is people.”

 Few exemplify this more than Twitty, whose life’s work is uncovering the people behind the food, particularly the stories of enslaved peoples.
-Outlining the history of Virginia’s role in the domestic slave trade, Twitty explains to me, “Virtually every African-American has some kind of root in the South-Eastern seaboard.”
+Outlining the history of Virginia’s role in the domestic slave trade, Twitty explains, “Virtually every African American has some kind of root in the Southeastern seaboard.”
 Therefore, cultivating a garden in Virginia by way of Colonial Williamsburg, the largest outdoor educational living museum in the country, just made sense.
 It’s important to note the African and Afro-Creole imprint on the landscape, says Twitty, “because so much of what we had has been destroyed or has been erased.”

 At the start of the project, Otmar and Twitty researched crops that were thought to be archaeologically and historically relevant to the land.
 This proved to be a challenge.
 Few printed records documented enslaved people’s gardens in Colonial Williamsburg, and the restoration of enslaved people’s gardens is still an early and developing field.
 Likewise, Africa’s botanical legacy has been largely undermined as a field of study.
 The horticultural traditions and the foods brought to the Americas by enslaved peoples are largely unaccounted for.